Peripheral arterial disease (PAD)

 Read about:

 The underlying causes should also be treated, including high blood pressure, high cholesterol, and diabetes.
-Medication, and in some cases surgery, can be used to improve the blood flow in your legs.
+Medicine and, in some cases, surgery can be used to improve the blood flow in your legs.

-If treatment is unsuccessful or you can't make appropriate lifestyle changes, there's a risk of potentially serious complications.
+If treatment is unsuccessful there's a risk of potentially serious complications.

 Read about treating PAD.